The Best Pediatric Surgery Hospital in Mumbai

 Pediatric & Neonatal surgery is the field of medicine that deals with the surgical care of new-born babies, infants, and children to the age of 18 years.
 This branch is highly specialized not only because one has to handle very delicate and miniature tissues, but also it requires a great deal of patience, compassion and understanding to handle the little babies and their very anxious parents.

-What is a Pediatric Surgeon?
-Pediatric surgeons concentrate on the special surgical problems of children.
-We care for infants, children, and adolescents, and also help to counsel parents expecting a baby who may have been diagnosed before birth with a surgical problem.
-Pediatric surgeons are experienced in caring for the wide variety of problems children may have, ranging from hernias or appendicitis to cancer or serious congenital anomalies.
+The Children's Hospital Mumbai focuses on special surgical procedures while treating the children with extreme compassion and care.
+Our board-certified pediatricians treat infants, children, and adolescents, and also help to counsel parents expecting a baby who may have been diagnosed before birth with a surgical problem.
+The pediatric surgeons are experienced in caring for the wide variety of problems children may have, ranging from hernias or appendicitis to cancer or serious congenital anomalies.

-The Division of Pediatric Surgery performs state-of-the-art minimally invasive and routine operations for the full range of general, abdominal, thoracic, head and neck, pelvic, and soft tissue conditions including specialist expertise in:
+The division of board-certified pediatricians performs state-of-the-art minimally invasive and routine operations for the full range of general, abdominal, thoracic, head and neck, pelvic, and soft tissue conditions including specialist expertise in:

-The division undertakes all kinds of operations in children.
+The division undertakes all kinds of operations specifically considering children.
 These include:

 General Pediatric Surgery – (Common Operations) - Conditions like a hernia, hydrocele, and undescended testis are very common in children.
-These conditions are best managed by an operation that is best done by a Pediatric surgeon.
+These conditions are best managed by an operation that is best done by our board-certified pediatrician.
 The operations are done as day cases and the child is sent home the same day.

 Neonatal Surgery – These are operations done on new-born babies almost immediately after birth, for birth defects that if not corrected immediately will result in death.
 These operations are done for abnormalities like a congenital diaphragmatic hernia, esophageal atresia with tracheo-esophageal fistula, anorectal malformations (imperforate anus), abdominal wall defects, spina bifida and hydrocephalus among others.